-At Schmidt Hammer Lassen Architects, we commit to develop projects and realise buildings based on a holistic concept of sustainability.
+At Schmidt Hammer Lassen Architects, we commit to developing projects and realising buildings based on sustainability's holistic concept.
 We work in multidisciplinary teams with innovative solutions in integrated design processes.
-We do this in frameworks of various certification systems as well as project specific goal setting, working closely together with our clients' organisation.
+We do this in frameworks of various certification systems and project-specific goal setting, working closely with our clients.

-Our architectural staff counts in-house experts in the most important building certification systems, BREEAM International Assessors, LEED Accredited Professionals, DGNB International and DGNB Denmark Consultants and Cradle to Cradle trained professionals, offering certification processes and benchmarking for our clients projects.
+Our architectural staff includes in-house experts in the most important building certification systems: BREEAM International Assessors, LEED Accredited Professionals, DGNB International and DGNB Denmark Consultants, and Cradle to Cradle trained professionals.
+We offer certification processes and benchmarking for our client's projects.
 This enables us to evaluate the "green performance" of a building and give a profound understanding of the interaction of different sustainable parameters.
-The evaluations are used to seek for optimized green solutions during the design process and better building performances without compromising the ambition for high quality architecture.
+The evaluations seek optimised green solutions during the design process and better building performances without compromising the ambition for high-quality architecture.

-Knowledge sharing is fundamental in our practice and in the CPD strategy.
+Knowledge-sharing is fundamental in our practice and the CPD strategy.
 The CPD strategy aids to raise the common level and understanding of holistic sustainability throughout the organisation.
-An important knowledge sharing platform is our GREENgroup, where passionate employees exchange cutting edge knowledge of highly sustainable projects and green ideas.
-In close collaboration with the architecture schools and university colleges we engage with students in different ways as mentors and external examiners in mutual inspiration.
+An important knowledge-sharing platform is our GREENgroup, where passionate employees exchange cutting-edge knowledge of highly sustainable projects and green ideas.
+In close collaboration with the architecture schools and university colleges, we engage with students in different ways as mentors and external examiners in mutual inspiration.

-We participate in network initiatives with the focus on implementation of green value management, sustainable reuse of existing building mass and sustainable city development.
-The specialized staff members of our studio provide public lectures and communicate on our experienced work.
+We participate in network initiatives focusing on implementing green value management, sustainable reuse of existing building mass, and sustainable city development.
+The specialised staff members of our studio provide public lectures and communicate our work experience.
 We engage in strategic partnerships in pursuit of working with the UN Sustainable Development Goals - like the Active House Alliance, where we are a supporting member and represented in the Advisory Board.